chakrakan/huntr-exporter/README.md

 ## Usage

+1. Before you do anything, make sure you setup a virtual env and install all dependencies from the requirements file for your [respective working environment](https://docs.python.org/3/tutorial/venv.html)
-1. Create a .env file at the base of the project with the necessary variables as defined in .env.sample
+2. Create a .env file at the base of the project with the necessary variables as defined in .env.sample
-2. Run the script using `python main.py`
+3. Run the script using `python main.py`

 ## Note